angular-schule/website-articles/blog/2024-11-mastering-effect-and-afterRenderEffect/README.md

 ## Conclusion

-Angular’s new `effect()` and `afterRenderEffect()` APIs open up new possibilities for reactive and efficient DOM manipulation with the new world of signals.
+Angular’s new `effect()` API opens up new possibilities for reactive state management and `afterRenderEffect()` provides efficient DOM manipulation when needed.
-By understanding when to use each, leveraging phased execution, and carefully managing dependencies, developers can create responsive and performant Angular applications.
+By understanding when to use each API, developers can create responsive and powerful Angular applications with a clean new syntax.

-Try out `effect()` and `afterRenderEffect()` in your next Angular 19 project, and see how they streamline state management and DOM interactions!
+Try out `effect()` and `afterRenderEffect()` in your next Angular project and see how they simplify your state management and DOM interactions!
+> **⚠️ Please note that both APIs are in the developer preview and may still be subject to change!**

 <hr>

-<small>Thanks to Danny Koppenhagen for review and feedback!</small>
+<small>Thanks to Ferdinand Malcher for review and feedback!</small>

 <small>**Cover image:** Generated with ChatGPT</small>